coryasilva/squrll/README.md

 ## TODO

+### High Priority

-- Add more test coverage for the Composer.cfc
+- Test for malformed syntax
+- Test for more SQL Injection
-- Add more test coverage for order of operations in the Squrll.cfc
+- Test order of operations
-- Add more test coverage for sql injection in the Squrll.cfc, Parser.cfc, and Composer.cfc
-- Have Travis CI actually run some queries against postgres!
 - Finish the option overrides
+- Finish the global columnTypes
 - Allow sets/arrays/lists
   - `LIKE ANY`
   - `NOT LIKE ANY`